 The theory of alternating quantum spin chains has been studied for more than 60 years \cite{LiebJ,PhysRevB.55.8894,SBrehmer_1997,PhysRevB.64.134408,WU20111428}.
 In their seminal work, Lieb and Mattis \cite{LiebJ} presented significant analytical results for bipartite spin systems described by a quantum AFM isotropic Heisenberg Hamiltonian.
 In the particular case of bipartite chains, the spin species in each sublattice may not be equal; for example, one sublattice may consist of spin-1 and the other of spin-1/2.
 When this occurs, we refer to it as an alternating spin chain.
 The Lieb-Mattis theorem \cite{LiebJ} can be applied to an alternating AFM spin chain as follows.
 Suppose that the exchange interaction occurs only between the first nearest neighbors, and let $\mathcal{S}_A$ ($\mathcal{S}_B$) denote the maximum possible spin on sublattice $A$ ($B$).
 According to the theorem, the quantum spin number $S$ for the ground state (GS) of the system is given by $S = |\mathcal{S}_A - \mathcal{S}_B|$.
 For an alternating spin-1 and spin-1/2 of length $N$ the spin of the GS will be given by

 where $\left \lfloor{\cdot}\right \rfloor$ is the floor function.
 This reflects the net magnetization as a function of $N$ and the ferrimagnetic behavior, as $S$ grows linearly with $N$.
 The degeneracy $g = 2S + 1$ of the ground state is also linearly dependent on $N$.
-It has been shown that the ground state differs from the ferrimagnetic Néel state due to quantum fluctuations \cite{SBrehmer_1997}.
-Although these results are for zero biquadratic interaction, this interaction does not affect the rotational invariance of the Hamiltonian, and therefore, Eq. \ref{SofN} still holds as we have confirmed in our ED simulations.
-Later, we will show that the biquadratic interaction only affects the energy gap of the GS.\\
+It has been shown that the ground state differs from the ferrimagnetic Néel state due to quantum fluctuations \cite{SBrehmer_1997}.\\

 In this paper, we propose to use MBBs such as S-1T, S-1/2T or S-1/2O to construct an alternating quantum spin chain as depicted in Fig. \ref{alternatingchain}(a).